elk-audio/elk-docs/docs/html/_sources/documents/elk_examples_overview.md.txt

 For the first three examples, on hosting and controlling a plugin, we have chosen to use the same instrument, the [MDA JX10 synthesizer](https://sourceforge.net/projects/mda-vst/), using ports of it for all three different plugin formats.
 This allows us to better illustrate the slight differences between the formats, than if we had used a different plugin for each.

-Note that the linked files below, are all built for running natively on Linux or the UpCore board.
-All are for an Intel architecture, and will also run on Linux natively on an Intel computer.
+Note that the linked files below, are all built for running natively on Linux x86-64.
 Plugin binaries built to run natively on the ARM-based Elk Pi are included in the development image for those boards.

 **Note:** In our Open Stage Control template, the address for the JX10 synth is easily changed: enable editing, click on the "JX-10 ELK CONTROLLER"-title, and then, in the 'osc'-section of the editor, set the 'address' field to "/parameter/your_synth_name", instead of the current "/parameter/jx10".